jwayston/quicknews.nvim/README.md

 ## Usage

-Listed items are markdown links and can be easily opened with `<C-x>` for example. `q` is window's internal key binding and closes it.
+Listed items are markdown links and can be easily opened with `gx` for example. `q` is window's internal key binding and closes it.

 ![Showcase](example.png)